Michael Bunting

-Michael Bunting (born September 17, 1995) is a Canadian professional ice hockey left winger for the Nashville Predators of the National Hockey League (NHL).
+Michael Bunting (born September 17, 1995) is a Canadian professional ice hockey player who is a left winger who is currently an unrestricted free agent.
+He most recently played for the Dallas Stars of the National Hockey League (NHL).
 Bunting was selected by the Arizona Coyotes, 117th overall, in the 2014 NHL entry draft.
-He has also played for the Toronto Maple Leafs, Carolina Hurricanes and Pittsburgh Penguins.
+He has also played for the Toronto Maple Leafs, Carolina Hurricanes, Pittsburgh Penguins, and Nashville Predators.

 Playing career

 Junior

 Bunting played midget hockey with the Don Mills Flyers in the Greater Toronto Hockey League.
 Despite not playing in AAA hockey, the then general manager of the Ontario Hockey League (OHL)'s Sault Ste.
 Marie Greyhounds, Kyle Dubas, spotted him while scouting another overage player in the league.
 The Greyhounds selected him 160th overall in the 2013 OHL Priority Selection, after Bunting had been passed over in the previous two drafts.
 Playing as a rookie with the Greyhounds in 2013–14, Bunting produced 42 points in 48 games.
 During the 2014–15 season, Bunting led the Greyhounds with 37 goals in 57 games and 14 points in 14 playoff games.